Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \subsubsection{Awake State Pattern}

-In awake conditions, a high participation of all nodes on geodesic paths was verified.
-It was possible to notice that some vertices had a higher intermediation degree, and they were frequently located closer from each other.
-Those vertices of higher degree extended and involved continuous large areas of the cortex (see Fig.7 A-E).
+While in awakening conditions, most nodes had a relevant contribution to the network's geodesic paths.
+Notably, some vertices had a higher intermediation degree and were frequently located closer to each other.
+Moreover, those higher-degree vertices extended and involved continuous large areas of the cortex (see \hyperlink{FIGURE7}{$Figure \cdot 7$, \mbox{Sub-Figures A - E)}}.